parrt/msds501/notes/reading-code.md

 That's an indexed-loop that again does a map operation.
 The clue that it is an indexed loop is that the bounds are `range(len(foo))` which is giving a range of indices.
 Because of the `blort.append` and reference to `foo[boo]`, we know it is a map operation.
 We know that `foo` is a list of some kind because of the `[boo]` index operator.

-**Exercise**:  What is the high-level pattern followed by this code:
+**Exercise**:  What is the high-level operation corresponding to the pattern in this code:

 ```python
 foo = []